 Today, we are going to teach you how to make a chai tea latte.
 This is a simple drink, consisting of just chai tea and hot milk.
-Before we go any further, let’s learn what chai actually is.
+Before we go any further, let’s learn more about chai.

 Chai is a drink with a long history.
-Chai is not one leaf, but several spices mixed together.
-It is of Indian origin and originally created to be a healing drink.
-Its rumored origin dates back 5,000 years, when a mystery king had a scratchy throat and a bad belly.
+Chai is not one leaf, but a blend of several spices.
+It is of Indian origin and was created to be a healing drink.
+Its rumored origin dates back 5,000 years to when a mystery king had a scratchy throat and a bad belly.
 Every ingredient in a chai recipe had a purpose.
 The black pepper and ginger were used to stimulate digestion, cardamom cheered you up, cloves were used to heal pain, anise freshened the breath, and cinnamon encouraged good air and blood flow.

 It must have worked because the drink became wildly popular throughout India and then spread across the continent.
 Depending on the region, the recipe would change a bit, but the idea was the same: Chai was a healing, invigorating drink.

 In the mid-1800s, black tea leaves, milk, and honey were added to the drink, creating what we know as the chai tea latte today.

 Quite simply, a chai latte is chai tea mixed with milk.
 Yes, it is that simple!
 You can brew chai using tea bags or loose leaf mixtures, which is what we will be using today.
 You can also buy chai concentrates at the grocery store.